 The study is the third in a trio of findings that appear to show cannabis to be effective in improving night vision.
 The first was reportedly from pharmacologist M.E.
 West from the University of the West Indies in Kingston, Jamaica.
 In 1991, West observed that after having imbibed either cannabis or a substance containing cannabis, local fishermen were blessed with “an uncanny ability to see in the dark.

 “It was impossible to believe that anyone could navigate a boat without a compass and without light in such treacherous surroundings,” West wrote in The Great Book of Hemp, “[but] I was then convinced that the man who had taken the rum extract of cannabis had far better night vision than I had, and that a subjective effect was not responsible.”

 Then, in 2002, a team of researchers who traveled to Morocco found that, after tests subjects were given hashish and underwent eye testing, all three test subjects registered as having improved night vision.

-So the next time that you want to fire up your vape in the dark for some discreet cannabis enjoyment, rest assured that you’ll probably be able to see better than anyone else.
+So the next time that you want to fire up your Dry Herb Vape in the dark for some discreet cannabis enjoyment, rest assured that you’ll probably be able to see better than anyone else.

 What Kind of CBD Will Grandma Like Best?

 Which CBD Edibles Are Vegan and Which are Not